samsung-cnct/cluster-controller/README.md

 ## To Test Locally With Minikube and the Helm Chart

-Start a minikube cluster - set your Kubernetes version to v1.10.0, a (bug)[https://github.com/kubernetes/kubernetes/issues/61178] in v1.9.2 (default) will cause you some volume grief.
+Start a minikube cluster - set your Kubernetes version to v1.10.0, a [bug](https://github.com/kubernetes/kubernetes/issues/61178) in v1.9.2 (default) will cause you some volume grief.

 `$ minikube start --kubernetes-version  v1.10.0`

 Start tiller:
 `$ helm init`

 Make sure you have the `chartmuseum` repo with `$ helm repo list`.
+If not:
-If not, `$ helm repo add chartmuseum https://charts.migrations.cnct.io`.
+`$ helm repo add chartmuseum https://charts.migrations.cnct.io`.

 Once `chartmuseum` is added run `$ helm repo update` for good measure.
 You can check you have the most current version of our chart `cluster-controller` by running `$ helm search chartmuseum`.
 The most current helm chart version is pinned in the `.versionfile` in this repo's home directory.

+Install the clusterrole and clusterbindings for the controller with kubectl:
+`$ kubectl create -f assets/clusterrole.yaml`
+`$ kubectl create -f assets/clusterrolebinding.yaml`

 Ok!
-Tiller pods are running, Helm has the most current version of our chart - let's install the chart!
+Tiller pods are running, clusterrole and clusterbindings are created, Helm has the most current version of our chart - let's install the chart!

 `$ helm install chartmuseum/cluster-controller`